bulambo-25/Employee-Management-System/CONTRIBUTING.md

 9. If a team member does not follow any of these guidelines, the team leader will not accept the pull request of the team member.

-10. A comment will be attached if a team members pull request was not accepted.
+10. A comment will be attached if a team members pull request was not accepted..

 11. If a team member does not respond to the denied pull request another team member will fix the error and be credited as one of the authors